 “The trip helped me realize that I can make it in college.
-I saw many students that looked like me at some of the best universities,” Midtown COP senior.
+I saw many students that looked like me at some of the best universities,” a Midtown COP senior remarked.

 The College Orientation Program helps students prepare for college entrance exams and explore college options.
 Students also engage in enrichment activities, including cultural field trips, career seminars and summertime apprenticeships in architecture, business, computer science, engineering, hospitality, and visual media.

 By: Katherine Kelliher, Advancement Grants Manager